Marion Station, Maryland: History

 After several decades, however, the town began to slip into decline.
 This occurred in the 1950s, when the trains stopped coming to Marion for strawberries.
 The railroad line was officially abandoned on April 1, 1976 when Conrail was established, and the steel rails were removed from the railroad bed later; however, the railroad was supplanted earlier by the construction of Maryland Route 413's current alignment.
 Many of the old buildings have been torn down or are now vacant.
 The train station still stands in the town.
 In 1997, a revitalization project began to restore the building.
 It was reopened in the early 2000s as the new Accohannock Indian Museum, containing various relics from the time when Marion Station was a bustling city.
 The fire department was moved across MD 667 to where it currently stands; the old building is now a flea market.
 The former pharmacy is located on the short stub of Charles Cannon Road between MD 413 and 667, and has been boarded up for decades.
 Even the two gas stations located in the town have both closed; the last one closed in the early 2000s.

 The lack of trains coming for the strawberries prompted the collapse of Marion's strawberry industry.
 The fields are now dominated by other food crops, such as soybeans and corn; other fields remain completely vacant, such as the field directly east of the center of the community (between Hudson's Corner Road and Tulls Corner Road).
 Additionally, Marion Station is home to a very large organic vegetable farm, which was started by sociologists from New Jersey.
 In the 2000s, housing development began to arise in Marion Station, along the Charles Cannon Road corridor west of the community, making the community a retirement destination.

 The Lankford House, Pomfret Plantation, Quindocqua United Methodist Church, Watkins Point Farm, and Williams' Conquest are listed on the National Register of Historic Places.

 Education

 The building for Marion Sarah Peyton and Elementary School is located on MD 667: Hudson Corner Road, and once served grades 3–5 for the southern half of Somerset County.
 After the consolidation of schools which occurred in 2004, however, those grades were moved to Crisfield, and the school closed down.
 It was reopened in 2007 for adult GED classes.

-Living Hope Christian School: The only school in Marion now.
-It is a recently added school opened in 2020.
-The corner of Hollands Crossing and Crisfield Marion rd.
+Living Hope Christian School is currently the only school in Marion Station.
+It is a recently added school opened in 2020 and located on the corner of Hollands Crossing and Crisfield Marion Road.